tozti/tozti/docs/index.rst

 .. toctree::
    :maxdepth: 2

-   dev/intro
+   dev/index

 Project internals
 -----------------

-For the internal organisation and workflows of this project see :ref:`meta`.
+For the internal organisation, workflows and anything related to the *software project* course, see :doc:`meta/index`.

 .. _ENS de Lyon: https://ens-lyon.fr